1 Peter Comments

 No serious Christian doubts the enormous importance of the apostle Peter.
 You see him every time you turn a corner in the Gospels or early church history.
 What a blessing to study this little book universally acknowledged to be Peter’s product in his mature years!
 He wrote it not for scholars but for all Christian “pilgrims” in this world that is not our home.

 Active Readings.
 Become familiar with a Bible book before you begin reading commentaries about it.
 You can read 1 Peter aloud in about twenty minutes.
 Read it in different versions.
 Each time you read, it is usually helpful to look for and mark or list information.
 Below I sug¬gest some of the items you can look for in 1 Peter.
-As an example I have listed, at the end of the paper, some possible results for one such search.
-See “Appendix C: Analogies for the Christian Life” (p.
-23).
+As an example I have listed some possible results for one such search in “Appendix C: Analogies for the Christian Life” (p.
+31).

-• Circumstances of writing (such as, who wrote to whom, where, when?)
+• Circumstances of writing (by whom, to whom, where, when?)

 • The hope of believers